-We have multiple legal entities running operations across multiple businesses.
-The cash available across cash-rich units was assessed and any surplus cash was pooled in to help theones which needed cash support for recovery and/or growth.
-This ensured smooth functioning of operations across the group and ensured that all payment obligations were fulfilled.
+Thomas Cook (India) Limited operations encompass multiple businesses and legal entities.
+The Company assessed the cash available across its cash-rich units and consolidated any surplus funds to provide financial support to the units that required assistance for recovery and/or growth as per the applicable rules.
+This approach ensured seamless operations across the group and guaranteed the fulfilment of all payment obligations.